 As a Local Church Our Mission Is

-"help all people discover and develop a relationship with Jesus Christ in community "
+To help all people discover and develop a relationship with Jesus Christ in community for the sake of neighbor and the nations

 Christian Fellowship is a Bible-centered, non-denominational church.
 We hold to the basic tenants of the Christian faith as stated in the Apostles' creed.